hashicorp/terraform-website/content/source/docs/enterprise/private/aws-setup-guide.html.md

 ![aws-infrastructure-diagram-elb](./assets/aws-setup-guide-ptfe-elb.png)

 In this design, we employ an AWS ELB or ALB to control primary/standby and traffic routing.
-ELB Configuration or target group membership are used to designate the active node and failover must happen manually by changing infrastructure manually in the AWS console.
+ELB Configuration or target group membership is used to designate the active node, and failover is managed manually by the operator.
 Load balancers are configured in TCP passthrough so that SSL termination can occur on the Terraform instances directly.

 ### DNS Failover Pair Mode

 ![aws-infrastructure-diagram-route53](./assets/aws-setup-guide-ptfe-route53.png)

 In this design, Route 53 Failover Pairs and Health Checks are used to automatically switch over to the standby instance in the case of a master node failure.
 No human intervention is required to complete the failover action.

 ### Application Layer